Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 # 1. Introduction
 First things first, this blog post covers three main topics: creating an EVM compatible KMS key pair, signing an EVM transaction with KMS and sending an EVM transaction to a gas free (private) blockchain.
 We will be using technologies such as NodeJS, JavaScript and an EVM-compatible gas free (private) blockchain.

 For the first topic, the text is straightforward.
 We will create an EVM compatible key pair using AWS KMS, no tricks involved.
 When we say EVM compatible, that means we will use KMS to create an asymmetric ECDSA key pair using the secp256k1 curve.

 The second topic is where things get interesting.
 We will sign an EVM transaction using the KMS key pair we created.
-If you are familiar with KMS, it stores its keys using DER-encoded format, which is a standard ASN.1 structure, more specifically a X.509 certificate structure (we will talk more about ASN.1 later).
+If you are familiar with KMS, when you access a key it returns it in DER-encoded format, which is a standard ASN.1 structure, more specifically a X.509 certificate structure (we will talk more about ASN.1 later).
 This format is different from the format of public and private keys used in EVM transactions, which are numbers represented in hexadecimal strings.
 Therefore, there is a need to decode the KMS-based (DER format) public key to be able to retrieve the EVM public address of the key.
 Once the transaction is signed using KMS, the KMS-based signed transaction also needs to be decoded to assemble a valid signed EVM transaction.
 No more spoilers, we will dive into this topic in more detail later.

 Finally, we send the signed transaction to an EVM-compatible gas free blockchain, in accordance with EIP-1559.
 Note that you could easily adapt this solution to use KMS to sign and send transactions to a public EVM-compatible blockchain; all you would need to do is perform a few tweaks in the EVM transaction payload presented later in this blog post.

 Throughout this text, we will often refer to a DER-encoded public key or a DER-encoded signature simply as KMS-based public key or KMS-based signature, respectively.

 # 2. Creating an EVM-compatible key with AWS KMS